The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Andrew Jackenheimer is a Psychiatrist in Seattle, Washington.
+Andrew Jackenheimer is a Psychiatrist practicing medicine in Seattle, Washington.
 Dr. Jackenheimer is rated as an Advanced provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Seasonal Affective Disorder (SAD), Major Depression, Post-Traumatic Stress Disorder (PTSD), and Bipolar Disorder (BPD).
-Dr. Jackenheimer is currently accepting new patients.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Seasonal Affective Disorder (SAD), Major Depression, Post-Traumatic Stress Disorder (PTSD), and Bipolar Disorder (BPD).

 Experienced in Major Depression